userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 ```yaml
 confinement: strict
 ```
 It's worth setting the `confinement` to `devmode` when you start building a new snap, as this mode will help you to work out which [interfaces](t/35928) your snap needs.

-Once your snap is working in `devmode`, and you have defined all the interfaces that you think your snap needs, you should then change the `confinement` to `strict` mode and check that the snap still works.
-Snaps with a `confinement` level of `strict` can be released in the general release channels of the Snap Store.
+Once everything is working, and you have defined all the interfaces that your snap needs, you should then change the `confinement` to `strict` mode and check that the snap still works.
+Snaps with a `confinement` level of `devmode` can't be released in the general release channels of the Snap Store - but those with a confinemnt of `strict` can.

 #### Apps